In the most tragic moments of life, when a loved one dies suddenly and unexpectedly, the family left behind is often overwhelmed by its loss.

 And on a day with scorching, triple-digit temperatures, they were grateful for the little things, such as smile from Prestonwood Christian Academy middle school students passing out ice-cold water bottles.

 “I definitely feel welcome,” said Officer John Carnes of the Tyler Police Department.
 “I am thankful that everybody here is on board with hospitality, and handing out water on a hot day like this.”

-Serving the families of police, firefighters and other first responders with God’s love is part of the mission of Prestonwood, Pastor Graham said.
+Serving the families of police, firefighters and other first responders with God’s love is part of the mission of Prestonwood, Senior Pastor Graham said.

 In front of the church, near the fountains where an honor guard fired a 21-gun salute to their fallen comrade, stands a statue of Jesus, the humble fisherman.